sookm/nft-preview-card-component-main/README.md

 # *Frontend Mentor - NFT preview card component* 🙋‍
-This is a solution to the [NFT preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+*This is a solution to the [NFT preview card component on Frontend Mentor]*(https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 #### *Table of contents*
 - [*Overview*](#overview)